diodechain/website/network.md

   list:
   - title: Automated Security
     content: |
       The Diode Network uses hardened smart contracts running on a blockchain network to automate provisioning and to guarantee security.
-This means you can use it like a SaaS product and operate your appliclation like an air-gapped security environment.
+This means you can use it like a SaaS product and operate your application like an air-gapped security environment.

   - title: Use for
     content: |